-In the end, I think the wove together narratives of neighbors in the Lower 9th Ward fighting to survive.
-There were tales of epic bravery and sacrifice, missing persons, and families struggle to survive in a sweltering attic with water up to their necks for 3 days.
-In the end, it was around 10,000 words.
+In the end, I thought of the woven-together narratives of neighbors in the Lower 9th Ward fighting to survive.
+There were tales of epic bravery and sacrifice, missing persons, and families struggling to stay together and stay alive in a sweltering attic with water up to their necks for three days.
+In the end, we got it down to around 10,000 words.

 Here’s how to ask them to cut it down.

-Show him what the piece could look like with less copy.
+Show them what the piece could look like with less copy.